Bullet Points (comics): Plot summary

-Meanwhile, Reed Richards, along with his co-pilots Ben Grimm, Sue Storm and Johnny Storm, launch into space in a rocket designed to collect cosmic rays.
-However, the rocket explodes before it can reach orbit due to sabotage, crashing back to Earth and killing Ben, Johnny and Sue, with Reed being the only survivor.
-Reed is then invited to lead the spy organization S.H.I.E.L.D.
+Meanwhile, Reed Richards, along with his co-pilots Ben Grimm, Susan Storm, and Johnny Storm, launch into space in a rocket designed to collect cosmic rays.
+However, the rocket is sabotaged and explodes before it can reach orbit.
+The ensuing crash kills Ben, Johnny, and Susan, with Reed being the only survivor.
+Reed is invited to lead the spy organization S.H.I.E.L.D.
 As head of S.H.I.E.L.D., Reed uses his technical genius and scientific background to pioneer numerous radical technologies and also drafts others, including Bruce Banner, Stephen Strange, and Tony Stark, into the organization.

-Blaming himself and his gamma bomb for Parker's condition, Bruce Banner begins to obsessively research methods of curing Peter.
-During one of his experiments, he is bitten by a radioactive spider collected from the gamma bomb test site and mutates into a feral half-man, half-spider creature.
+Blaming himself and his gamma bomb for Peter's condition, Bruce Banner begins to obsessively research methods of curing Peter.
+During one of his experiments, he is bitten by a radioactive spider collected from the gamma bomb test site and mutates into a feral spider creature.
 After going on the run for two years, Bruce is captured and becomes Spider-Man after having his mutation brought under control.

 Galactus arrives on Earth alongside his herald the Silver Surfer, intending to consume the planet as he has consumed others over the millennia.
 The US Army and Air Force are wiped out as they confront the Silver Surfer.
 Earth's superhumans attempt to stop Galactus, only to be killed or injured en masse, with only a few managing to come through the battle unscathed.
 The Hulk emerges from seclusion, attacks Galactus, and dies after being blasted by the Power Cosmic.
-Parker's death inspires the Silver Surfer to attack Galactus, who eventually leaves Earth after killing the Silver Surfer.
-The series ends with an epilogue at Rogers's and Parker's gravestones.
+Peter's death inspires the Silver Surfer to attack Galactus, who eventually leaves Earth after killing the Silver Surfer.